pranav718/cohort-3/week-8-app/README.md

 - Initialize a new Node.js project

-- Add Express, jsonwebtoken to it as a dependency
+- Add Express, jsonwebtoken, mongoose to it as a dependency

 -Create index.js

-- Add route skeleton for user login, signup purchase a course, see course
+- Add route skeleton for user login, signup purchase a course, see all courses, see purchased courses

 - Add routes for admin login, admin signup, create a course, delete a course, add course content